 Submit a Harvard Summer School Conditions of Participation and Assumption of Risk and General Release Form

-- The Conditions of Participation and General Release Form is due on April 12.
+- Submit the General Conditions of Participation and General Release Form by April 9.

 Submit a completed Health Clearance Packet to HUHS or your primary care physician for review and clearance